RohanGlitched/RohanGlitched/README.md

 - **Other Tools**: Git, GitHub, Linux

 ## Projects
-- **[Project 1: DevOps Pipeline](link)**: Designed and implemented a CI/CD pipeline using Jenkins and Docker, resulting in a 50% reduction in deployment times.
+- **Project 1: DevOps Pipeline**: Designed and implemented a CI/CD pipeline using Jenkins and Docker, resulting in a 50% reduction in deployment times.
-- **[Project 2: Full Stack Application](link)**: Developed a web application using React and Node.js, featuring user authentication, data visualization, and real-time updates.
+- **Project 2: Full Stack Application: Developed a web application using React and Node.js, featuring user authentication, data visualization, and real-time updates.
-- **[Project 3: Cloud Migration](link)**: Led the migration of on-premises applications to Azure, improving scalability and reducing costs.

 ## Achievements
 - Successfully cleared the HR interview for the Associate Systems Engineer (Early Career) position at SAS.